MohamedElgeddawy/SuperheroApi/README.md

 ### Request Flow
 The API follows a structured flow from **request to response** with authentication and validation layers.

-### API Overview
-Here is a list of the available API endpoints:
 ### Flowchart

 This flowchart illustrates the API request flow, including authentication, database checks, and external API interactions.